 Love God.
 Love People.
+Serve the World.

 Hello everyone,

-A little about me: I graduated from Noblesville High School in 1995, and after many years away, it’s a blessing to return to Hamilton County—it feels good to be back!
-I earned my bachelor’s degree in General Studies from IU Kokomo and later completed my Master of Divinity at United Theological Seminary in Dayton, Ohio.
+My name is Ben Biggs, and I’m honored to be serving as the pastor of Cicero United Methodist Church.
+Here’s a little bit about me.
+I graduated from Noblesville High School in 1995, and after many years away, it feels good to be back in Hamilton County!
+I earned a bachelor’s degree in General Studies from Indiana University Kokomo and a Master of Divinity from United Theological Seminary in Dayton, Ohio.

 Let’s grab a cup of coffee sometime—I’d love to get to know you.